mozanunal/mqtt_decorator/README.md

 ```

-### Installing

 ### Development

+In this repo issue based development is active.
+For any problems or new enhancements please open a issue.

 Create virtual environment (It should be done only for first installation)

 ```
-conda create -n py38 python=3.8
+conda create -n mqtt_decorator python=3.8
 ```

 Activate virtual environment
 ```
-conda activate py38
+conda activate mqtt_decorator
 ```

 Install this package
 ```
 pip install -e .
 ```

-### Deployment

-In this repo issue based development is active.
-For any problems or new enhancements please open a issue.

 Autopep8 is used for formatting.